microsoft/appcenter-sdk-cordova/README.md

 cordova plugin add cordova-plugin-appcenter-push
 ```

-This will install all three plugins.
+This will install all three of the plugins available today.

-## 2. Configuration
+## 2. Link the SDK

 To get it working in your app you will need to add some configuration values to your app configuration in `config.xml` file.
 See list of available parameters below